-As a fit pro working with pregnant or postpartum women in any capacity — whether you coach them one-on-one or they attend your group fitness classes — Diastasis Recti (abdominal separation) will be one of the hottest topics you deal with.
-It’s hot because of the degree of interest (or more accurately panic) so many women have about this condition, but also because of the degree of influence you can have on the extent to which your clients experience it.
+As a fit pro working with pregnant or postpartum clients in any capacity — whether you coach them one-on-one or they attend your group fitness classes — Diastasis Recti (abdominal separation) will be one of the hottest topics you deal with.
+It’s hot because of the degree of interest (or more accurately panic) so many people have about this condition, but also because of the degree of influence you can have on the extent to which your clients experience it.

-To Start, Three Letters You Need to Know: I.A.P
+Three Letters You Need to Know: I.A.P

 In short, Diastasis Recti (DR) is a “pressure problem” caused by a buildup of excess intra-abdominal pressure (IAP).
 IAP is the amount of pressure in the abdominal cavity at any given time.
 IAP alone is not a bad thing.
 On the contrary, a certain amount of pressure in the abdomen is needed so that the core can assist in accelerating, decelerating, or stabilizing any movement.
 Trunk stiffness is key to successfully achieving almost all activities — both during high-performance and everyday activities like carrying grocery bags, lifting a child, or pushing a stroller.

 However, issues arise when there is a buildup of IAP over time.
 This is exactly what happens during pregnancy.
 IAP changes based on the volume of the abdominal cavity and the contents within it.
 Therefore, a growing belly during pregnancy leads to chronically elevated IAP.
 Let’s look at how this increase in IAP impacts the abdominal musculature.